Tinnifo/revisitingkmers-p3/README.md

 - optional W&B settings
 - optional hyperparameter ranges when launching a sweep

 IMPORTANT!
 You do not need to upload the datasets to AI Lab.
-They have been uploaded in the AI Lab project folder under /ceph/project/p3-kmer/dataset
+They have been uploaded in AI Lab project folder under /ceph/project/p3-kmer/dataset
 ---

 ## 1. Clone the Repository on AI-Lab